vigneshcode06/ShadowSSH/README.md

+Here's the refined README.md file for your Fake SSH Honeypot project:

+markdown
+Copy code
 # 🛡️ Fake SSH Honeypot

 A **powerful and deceptive Python-based honeypot** designed to simulate an SSH server.
 This tool helps security enthusiasts, ethical hackers, and researchers analyze unauthorized access attempts and gather intelligence on malicious activities.